-2. Low Back and Anterior Core Strength and Endurance
+2. Pelvic Tilt and Anterior Core Strength and Endurance

 In our Mocap studies, forward trunk flexion angle at release has been shown to be one of the top three positions that correlate the highest to throwing velocity.
 It can also do wonders for creating a more consistent trunk flexion angle at the point of release.
-Two of the key players here involves working on lower lumbar and anterior core strength.
+Two of the key players here involves working on co-contraction of the hip and anterior core strength.

 3. Restricted Lead Hip Mobility and Adductor Strength

-Another issue with the lead leg involves hip mobility and adductor strength as the baseball pitcher’s body rotates and transitions their body weight from the rear leg to the front leg during arm cocking and acceleration phases of throwing and then create force in a posterior direction as he continues to rotate over the lead leg and the arm travels into release, arm deceleration and follow through.
+Another issue with the lead leg involves hip mobility and adductor strength as the baseball pitcher’s body rotates and transitions their body weight from the rear leg to the front leg during the acceleration phase.
+He then needs to create force in a posterior direction as he continues to rotate over the lead leg and the arm travels into release, arm deceleration and follow through.